nethesis/nethvoice-report/ui/src/doc-inline/en/queue/data_summary_9_table_callDoneByAgent.md

 The items shown for *Made by Agent* calls are:

 - `Grouping Period`
-- `Agent Number`
 - `Agent Name`
+- `Call type`
 - `Total Calls Made`
-- `Unique Callers`: total telephone numbers that have been called counted individually
+- `Unique Callees`: total telephone numbers that have been called counted individually
 - `Minimum, Average, Maximum Duration`